christianakomor/Skillharvest-Github-Class/README.md

   2. Which products are top sellers
   3. What are the products on peak sales?

+### Data Analysis
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis

 ``` SQL
 SELECT * FROM TABLE 1